-Offered in partnership with the Dane County School Consortium, this is a for-credit course designed for high school juniors and seniors that meets at the BTC Institute on Tuesday evenings.
-The next offering will be in Fall Semester, Academic Year 2018-2019.
+Offered in partnership with the Dane County School Consortium, this is a for-credit course designed for high school juniors and seniors that meets at the BTC Institute on Tuesday evenings during Fall Semester.

 Josh Fassl, Director, Dane County School Consortium